 BE PROTECTED NO MATTER WHAT

-If this virus and the current world situation has taught us anything, it’s that we always need to be prepared.
+If the current world situation has taught us anything, it’s that we always need to be prepared.
 When traveling, whether my flight is canceled, luggage is lost/delayed or even if I suffer an accident,

 World Nomads is my go-to travel insurance company.